Deva45anbu/Qube-DeviceManagement-BESolution/README.md

 - **Express.js:** A fast and minimalistic web application framework for Node.js, streamlining the development of robust APIs.

-- **Axios:** Utilized for making HTTP requests, enabling seamless communication with other services.

 ### Deployment

 To deploy the backend, clone the repository, install dependencies, configure the database, and start the server.
 The application will be accessible at [http://localhost:8080](http://localhost:8080) by default.
 For production deployment, consider hosting on a server or cloud platform.